huaminghuangtw/Evergreen-Notes/Permanent-Notes/You are the average of the five people you associate with most.md

 ---

 You have to be very selective with whom you give your _time_, _energy_, and _attention_.
-Don't fall for the “[Yes Man](if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md)” trap.
+Don’t fall for the “[Yes Man](if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md)” trap.
 The more successful you become, the more people will want to massage your ego.
 Cherish the _truth tellers_ in your life.

 * Most of us need fewer [friends](a-friend-to-all-is-a-friend-to-none.md) and more **_intellectual sparring partners_**.
 Friends are easy to come by.
 Intellectual sparring partners are harder to find.
 They will call you on your BS, question your assumptions, and push you to think deeply. [^3]